Rula vs. Geode: Which is better for your needs?

 • Nationwide access: Serving all 50 states and D.C. makes Rula ideal for patients anywhere in the U.S. or those who relocate frequently.

-• Rapid appointment availability: With appointments available as soon as tomorrow, Rula is best for patients who need immediate access to care.
+• Rapid appointment availability: With appointments available as soon as tomorrow and guaranteed within three days, Rula is best for patients who need immediate access to care.

 • Large provider network: Over 21,000 providers with 180+ specialties offer extensive choice and the ability to find highly specialized care.

-• Transparent pricing: Published self-pay rates and upfront cost estimates help you understand costs.
+• Transparent pricing: Published self-pay rates and upfront cost estimates help you understand costs without contacting the office.

-• Strong insurance acceptance: Rula is in-network with 100+ plans, including Medicare Advantage and Medicaid, in many states.
+• Strong insurance acceptance: In-network with 100+ plans including Medicare Advantage and Medicaid in many states.

-• Diverse provider network: 51% of Rula's providers are BIPOC, and Rula offers over 40 languages, ensuring you can find culturally competent providers.
+• Diverse provider network: 51% BIPOC representation and 40+ languages ensure you can find culturally competent providers.

 • Quick scheduling: You can schedule an appointment in as little as three minutes through the online portal.